BryceRussell/astro-bryceguy/packages/dropdown/README.md

 **Default**: `menu`

 Defines the dropdown content element's tag (the element being hidden).
-Default assumes a menu element for navigations/selection list, if using for different purpose redefine as a 'section' or 'div' for HTML semantics
+If your creating a navigation use `nav`, if using the `options` prop use `menu`, etc

 #### `id`